linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Notes.md

 L=1 million with probability  $1 - P = .2$ .

-# A simple candidate for a financial contract is equity.
+### A simple candidate for a financial contract is equity

 An equity contract in this context is a profit-sharing agreement, where the profit shared depends on the profits reported by the borrower.

 Let the fraction of reported profits that goes to the outside investor be a, while the borrower retains the fraction 1!a, plus any under reported profits.
 Suppose that the borrower's contract is just to pay a fraction of reported profits, with no other details or penalties specified.
 The borrower's payoff given the true value of V and the reported value, denoted by Z, is  $V - aZ$ .

-# What profit will the borrower report if he is supposed to pay out a fraction of it?
+### What profit will the borrower report if he is supposed to pay out a fraction of it?

 The borrower will choose the smallest value of  $Z$ .
 Supposing that the borrower can't make the lender take a share of a reported loss (by reporting  $Z < 0$ ), the borrower will report  $Z = 0$ .

 No matter what is the true value of V, the most profitable choice for the borrower is to pay the lowest possible value.
 If there is no cost to the borrower of understating the amount, the borrower always does.
 Even if the lender knew the value of V, if the borrower obtains it first and thus controls it, the lender will not be paid unless the borrower suffers some consequence of not paying.

-# What can the lender do if the borrower claims a low amount?
+### What can the lender do if the borrower claims a low amount?

 The lender would like to impose a penalty for low payments to give incentives for higher payments.
 There are two interpretations.
 The lender can liquidate the project if the borrower pays too little, preventing the borrower from absconding with it, or the lender can impose a non-monetary penalty on the borrower.
 Bankruptcy in the world is some combination of these two effects.
 In ancient history, the non-monetary penalties were very common, i.e., debtors' prisons and physical penalties.
 Such sanctions are now illegal, but the loss of reputation of a borrower of a bankrupt firm is similar.